thisisvoa/hadoop-0.20/README.txt

-For the latest information about Hadoop, please visit our website at:
+oFor the latest information about Hadoop, please visit our website at: test

    http://hadoop.apache.org/core/